shueb-anwar/jamin-ali-academic/content/project/example/index.md

 ---
 slides: example
 url_pdf: ""
-title: The chemical ecology of a model aphid pest, Myzus persicae, and its natural enemies
-subtitle: Peach-potato aphid
 summary: The peach-potato aphid, Myzus persicae, has a very short generation time, high reproductive rate and can spread easily.
 It has the ability to evolve detoxification mechanisms for toxic chemicals, be they from the wide